The Night Circus by Erin Morgenstern *** (Sound Recording by Jim Dale)

 Book Description

 So you thought you'd made it past the difficult part: the midnight feedings, the colic, the breast pumps, the endless diaper changings.
 Just when you thought you'd reached the blissful part of parenthood...here come the toddler/preschool years!
 Only Sandi Kahn Shelton could deliver such a dead-on, hilarious, true-ringing look at the walking, talking, crazy years.
-In Preschool Confidential, she explored such universal occurrences as:
+In Preschool Confidential, she explored such universal occurrences as:--Dealing with the mutiny in the checkout line (aka: begging or bribing?).

 --Presenting scientific proof that toddlers ask 437 questions per day.